xenophonsec/keeptrak/README.md

 **No more saving and organizing terminal output manually.**

-Keeptrak is a case management system for hackers, bug bounty hunters, and general cyber security professionals.
-It runs a nested shell where you can run your usual scans and commands but in the background it saves the output and commands run in various ways.
-You can also store notes and evidence records with timestamps for backtracking later on.
+Keeptrak is a case management system for ethical hackers, bug bounty hunters, OSINT investigators, and cyber security professionals.
+It runs a nested shell where you can run your usual scans and commands but in the background it saves and timestamps the output, keeping an organized. grepable, history and list of records.
+You can also store timestamped notes in text format and evidence records in a csv file.
+Keeptrak is designed to work not only as a nested shell but also integrates with other programs by accepting and echoing data via pipes.
+This means you can pipe information into keeptrak without being in the nested shell and even pass information through it to another program.

 Example Output:
 - casedirectory (folder of case files)